May 8, 1884

 Truman quickly became popular among his colleagues.
 They appreciated his folksy personality, his modesty, and his diligence.
 His big first-term legislative accomplishment was a landmark statute that promoted fair competition between the nation's railroads and the burgeoning trucking industry.

 He won a second term in 1940 after a bruising primary contest.
-He later considered this race the toughest of his career.
-His opponent was Missouri Governor Lloyd Stark.
+He later considered this race, against Missouri Governor Lloyd Stark, the toughest of his career.
 Stark was behind the unsubstantiated charge that Truman was a "tool" of the Kansas City political machine.
 Truman won that primary by fewer than 8,000 votes, thanks to a last-minute infusion of 8,000 votes from the St. Louis political machine.
-(Years later, associates agreed that there were only two political figures whom he truly hated: Lloyd Stark and Richard Nixon.)
+(Years later, associates agreed that there were only two political figures whom Truman truly hated: Lloyd Stark and Richard Nixon.)